 Additional management layers allow for more flexibility

-With its ability to manage SSRS subscriptions from various SQL versions, SSRS reporting environments and increased options in determining distribution methods and formats, SQL-RD can make subscription administration flexible and easy.
+With its ability to manage SSRS subscriptions from various SQL versions, SSRS reporting environments and increased options in determining distribution methods and formats, PBRS can make subscription administration flexible and easy.
 Moreover, subscription management can be expanded to more users, without violating the integrity of existing policies.
-Though SQL-RD is by no means a replacement for SSRS, it augments and expands SQL Reporting Services capabilities.
+Though PBRS is by no means a replacement for SSRS, it augments and expands SQL Reporting Services capabilities.